Dance (DNCE)

 Departmental Category: Nonmajor Technique

-Introduces students to Hip-Hop dance as a culturally significant form.
-Students learn history, the social and political forces at work, and the fundamental techniques (Campbell Locking, Popping, Breaking etiquette/movements, Hip-Hop Party Dance and House).
-Intellectual challenge is offered through the lens of critical race theory and historical context.
-Training addresses flexibility, sequencing, coordination, and performance skills.
+Introduces Hip-Hop dance as a culturally significant dance form.
+Students learn history, the social and political forces, and the fundamental techniques (Campbell Locking, Popping, Breaking etiquette/movements, Hip-Hop Party Dance, and House) through the lens of critical race theory.
+Training addresses flexibility, sequencing, coordination, and performance.
+Material is offered through an anti-oppressive approach.
+We refuse to separate: 1) mind and body; 2) dance and other disciplines; 3) us from one another.
+No experience necessary.

 Repeatable: Repeatable for up to 4.00 total credit hours.